 MEDICAL CONDITION red school bus tags identify that the student has a medical condition, i.e. allergy.
 Students in all grades whether they are transported or not are encouraged to use this identifier attached to their backpack where it can easily be seen.

-The Safe Rider Program is for students from JK-Grade 3 with a focus on basic safety.
-Students are provided with the most comprehensive, interactive and exciting program available today.
-Two trainers, Buster the robotic school bus, a huge projection screen and on-screen cartoon characters provide a program covering topics from how to walk to the bus stop and wait for the bus safely, to boarding the bus, appropriate riding behaviours, getting off the bus and crossing in front.
+This school bus safety program is for students from JK-Grade 3 with a focus on basic safety.
+The on-screen cartoon characters provide a program covering topics from how to walk to the bus stop and wait for the bus safely, to boarding the bus, appropriate riding behaviours, getting off the bus and crossing in front.

-The Rider Role Model Program is for students from Grade 4-8.
-Focusing on both safety as well as behaviour, the program appeals to older students’ sense of maturity and desire to be seen as positive role-models for younger school bus riders.
+This school bus safety program is for students from Grade 4-8.
+Focusing on both safety as well as behaviour, the program appeals to older students’ sense of maturity and desire to be positive role-models for younger school bus riders.
 Topics include basic safety, the danger zone, bullying, respect, vandalism and much more.

 In 2006 CLASS launched their digital video surveillance equipment initiative with the purchase of 13 camera systems.
 By September 2011, 100% of our school buses were equipped with digital video surveillance systems.

 The surveillance system acts as a deterrent to poor behaviour and assists both drivers and schools with the handling of disciplinary issues or bullying on the school bus.
 Acceptance and use of transportation services implies the consent of parents/guardians for the recording of data and use of the system.
-The CLASS Video Surveillance on School Buses procedure is located at: www.cklass.ca/about-us/operating-procedures/
+The CLASS Video Surveillance on School Buses procedure are located here.

 The program is intended as a fun learning experience and is approximately 30 minutes in length, broken into smaller segments.
 The program has five (5) key areas of focus: